lukeomalley/jlox/README.md

 # Jlox

-tree-walking interpreter for the lox programming language
+tree-walking interpreter for the lox programming language.

 ## Status